fpusan/tutorial-template/docs/source/SQMtools.rst

 =============================
 :ref:`SQM <SQM object>` and :ref:`SQMbunch <SQMbunch object>` objects can be subsetted to select only certain features of interest.
 This can be achieved with the following functions:

-- :doc:`SQMtools/subsetSamples`: select the requested samples
+- Functions working for *SQM* and *SQMbunch* objects:
     - :doc:`SQMtools/subsetTax`: select data from the requested taxon
     - :doc:`SQMtools/subsetFun`: select data from the requested function/s

+- Functions working for *SQM* objects only:
+    - :doc:`SQMtools/subsetSamples`: select the requested samples
     - :doc:`SQMtools/subsetBins`: select data from the requested bins
     - :doc:`SQMtools/subsetContigs`: select arbitrary contigs
     - :doc:`SQMtools/subsetORFs`: select arbitrary ORFs

 For example, the code